 9 Elements of a Medical Malpractice Settlement Demand Letter

-3. Medical Treatment Summary: Describe the medical treatment received before, during, and after the incident, including diagnoses, procedures, medications, and any consultations with other healthcare professionals.
+Medical Treatment Summary: Summarize the patient’s course of treatment before, during, and after the incident.
+This should include diagnoses, procedures, prescribed medications, complications, and any referrals to specialists.

 Sample Demand Letter Resources